SED4906/rotomos/README.md

 Arguments are passed like usual C functions.
 ## Writing to the screen or reading from the keyboard
-You'll want to open path "tty" or "keyboard" and use mode... well, the mode doesn't actually matter yet.
+You'll want to open path "tty" or "keyboard" first.

 The void* returned is a handle, a pointer to some data in memory sufficient to do file operations.